Euclid: Early Release Observations -- The extended stellar component of the IC10 dwarf galaxy: Introduction

-This picture has been extensively confirmed for massive galaxies, both spirals and ellipticals, which show abundant observational evidence of past accretion events \citep[e.g.,][] {Ibata2001a,Ibata2001b,Ferguson2002,Belokurov2006,Martinez10,Crnojevic2016}.
+This picture has been confirmed extensively for massive galaxies, both spirals and ellipticals, which show abundant observational evidence of past accretion events \citep[e.g.][] {Ibata2001a,Ibata2001b,Ferguson2002,Belokurov2006,Martinez10,Crnojevic2016}.
 Dwarf galaxies, traditionally seen as the fundamental building blocks of larger systems, are likewise expected to grow via the accretion of even smaller structures \citep{Diemand2008,Wheeler2015}.
 However, direct evidence for accretion events around dwarfs remains much more elusive than for massive galaxies \citep{Martinez08,Koposov2018,Paudel2018,carlin19,Kado2020,Correnti2025}.
 It is still unclear whether dwarf galaxies host stellar haloes at all \citep{Chiti2021,Tarumi2021,Deason2022,Kado-Fong2022}.
 While $\Lambda$CDM simulations predict similar relative amounts of substructure across halo mass scales \citep{Diemand2008}, the amount of stellar mass these systems can accrete over time is poorly constrained \citep{Kang2019,Martin2021,Deason2022,Cooper2025}.
 This uncertainty largely stems from the poorly known stellar mass–halo mass (SMHM) relation and the low halo occupation fraction at the smallest masses \citep[][and references therein]{Sales2022}.
-As a matter of fact, all simulations consistently indicate that the stellar haloes of individual dwarf galaxies, if present, are expected to be extremely faint and challenging to detect, whereas cold tidal features, such as streams and shells, tend to stand out above the average surface brightness profile, making them comparatively easier to observe \citep{Annibali2016,Belokurov2016,Roman2023,Sacchi2024}.
-An additional challenge in detecting stellar haloes around dwarf galaxies is that much of the accreted, ex-situ stellar mass is expected to project onto the central regions of the galaxy, where it is blended with the typically dominant in-situ stellar population \citep[e.g.,][]{Pillepich2015,Cooper2025}.
+As a matter of fact, all simulations consistently indicate that the stellar haloes of individual dwarf galaxies, if present, are expected to be extremely faint and challenging to detect, having typical surface brightness values fainter than $\mu\sim35$\,mag\,arcsec$^{-2}$ \citep[see e.g.][]{Deason2022}.
+On the other hand, cold tidal features, such as streams and shells, tend to stand out above the average surface brightness profile and can be as bright as $\mu\sim27$--29\,mag\,arcsec$^{-2}$, making them comparatively easier to observe \citep{martinez12,Annibali2016,Belokurov2016,Roman2023,Sacchi2024}.
+An additional challenge in detecting stellar haloes around dwarf galaxies is that much of the accreted, ex situ stellar mass is expected to project onto the central regions of the galaxy, where it is blended with the typically dominant in situ stellar population \citep[e.g.][]{Pillepich2015,Cooper2025}.
 This overlap complicates efforts to disentangle the two components observationally.
 As a result, robust identification of the accreted stellar halo requires tracing the stellar distribution to large galactocentric radii and reaching extremely low surface brightness levels \citep{Chiti2021,Sestito2023,Jensen2024}.